Learning to Schedule in Parallel-Server Queues with Stochastic Bilinear Rewards: Introduction

-For the learning component of our algorithm, we use a linear bandit algorithm, e.g. see Chapter~19 in \cite{lattimore_szepesvari_2020} for an introduction to linear bandits.
-It is well known that a bilinear bandit problem can be reduced to a linear bandit problem by using the fact: $u^\top \Theta v = \mathrm{vec}(uv^\top)^\top \mathrm{vec}(\Theta)$, where $\mathrm{vec}(A)$ denotes a $d^2$-dimensional vector representation of a $d\times d$ matrix $A$.
-Using a linear bandit algorithm, for example the one proposed in \cite{abbasi2011improved}, a regret bound $O(d^2 \sqrt{T})$ holds for the bilinear bandit problem.
-Our linear bandit algorithm follows the strategy of the linear bandit algorithms proposed in \cite{abbasi2011improved}, \cite{qin2014contextual} that we extended to multiple arm pulls per time step as required by our scheduling problem.
-We show how to use this linear bandit algorithm in our scheduling context with dynamic set of jobs and how to establish regret bounds.

-Some recent work considered the bilinear bandit problem with unknown parameter matrix obeying a low-rank structure.
-This problem was introduced in \cite{pmlr-v97-jun19a} and subsequently studied in \cite{pmlr-v139-jang21a}.
-The goal of these works is to derive better regret bounds by exploiting the low-rank structure of the unknown parameter---in particular, to improve the dependency on dimension parameter $d$.
-Bilinear bandit problems were also studied under a graph structure \citep{pmlr-v139-rizk21a} where feature vectors represent vertices of a graph and a bilinear model is used to model edges.
-Bilinear bandit algorithms with improved regret bounds that hold under a low-rank parameter structure can be used to establish regret bounds in our scheduling problem setting by following our analysis.
-These extensions are beyond the scope of our paper and are left for future work.
+Stability has been extensively studied in the context of network resource allocation, including research on Maxweight (Backpressure) policies \cite{tassiulas,mckeown,bramson}, proportional fair allocation \cite{kelly97,kelly,mas}, and other notions of fair allocations such as $\alpha$-fair allocations \cite{mo} and $(\alpha,g)$-switch policies \cite{walton2014concave}.
+Our work differs in that we consider allocation policies that require the estimation of unknown mean rewards and the reward maximization objective, in addition to ensuring queuing system stability.

-Our work extends the line of work on algorithms for resource allocation under uncertainty.
-To the best of our knowledge, there is a limited prior work on understanding algorithms for allocation of resources according to known fairness criteria under uncertainty.
-An example of a work in this direction is \cite{propfair} that studied learning proportionally fair allocations.
-Our work is different in the objective that combines fairness of allocation and reward of assignments, uncertainty in the reward of assignments, and dynamic arrivals and departures of jobs.
+Some works have examined the queuing system control problem, concerned with achieving stability or minimizing total queue length under uncertain job service times, as explored in \cite{krishnasamy2016regret,KRJS21,sentenac2021decentralized,freund2022efficient,yang2023learning,huang2024lyapunov}, which is different from the reward maximization objective in our problem setting.
+Furthermore, we address job holding costs by considering weighted proportional fair allocations.
+There is work on learning proportional fair allocations \cite{propfair}.
+However, our work differs in several aspects: firstly, our objective combines fairness of allocation and the reward of assignments; secondly, we consider uncertainty in the reward of assignments; and thirdly, we address dynamic arrivals and departures of jobs.